orbitartprint/bballorbit/src/blog/content/constraint-led-approach.md

   <p>
     At its core, it views every player as a <strong>dynamic system</strong> that continuously adapts to their surroundings.

-Movement isn’t something stored in the brain and executed on command — it <strong>emerges</strong> in real time as players interact with defenders, space, and task demands.
+Movement isn’t something stored in the brain and executed on command.
+It <strong>emerges</strong> in real time as players interact with defenders, space, and task demands.

-Skill, therefore, is not the memorization of a technique — it’s a <strong>functional adaptation</strong> to a constantly changing environment.
+Skill, therefore, is not the memorization of a technique.
+It’s a <strong>functional adaptation</strong> to a constantly changing environment.
   </p>
 </div>